 - National identifier requirements for employers, providers, and health plans

 - Security Rule

-The tricky bit is that not all the above rules are relevant to all entities.
+The tricky bit is that not all the above standards are relevant to all entities.

-So long as you are a HIPAA covered entity, you must comply with the Security Rule.
-You are a HIPAA covered entity if you are or provide one of the following:
+A HIPAA-covered entity must comply with the Security Rule.
+You are a HIPAA-covered entity if you are or provide one of the following:

 - Covered Health Care Provider

 - Health Care Clearinghouses

 To ensure youâ€™re complying with the Security Rule, take this step-by-step approach: